 For the third time in the twelve year history of this blog, I’ve moved the site URL to a new one.
-Originally this blog started under www.abaltazar.org, then switched to www.rubyninja.org, now www.antoniobaltazar.com/blog/ is the permanent home of this blog.
+Originally this blog started under www.abaltazar.org, then switched to www.rubyninja.org, now www.antoniobaltazar.com/blog/ is its permanent home.
 The primary reason for this new switch is because I’m consolidating my webapps into fewer domains as possible.
 The actual config changes made to WordPress for the URL move was overall a relatively pain free process.

 1. Update database